FREQUENTLY ASKED QUESTIONS

 Is there a Refundable Entrance Fee Option?

-Parkshore offers two Entrance Fee options: a traditional plan (0% refund after 36 months occupancy), and a 50% refund of the Entrance Fee.
-Traditional plans provide a lower Entrance Fee, a 50% refundable option is approximately 35% higher.
-Both Entrance Fee options provide a 90-day trial period.
-After the 90-day trial period, the Entrance Fee, whether non-refundable (0%) or refundable (50%,) is amortized during the first 36 months of occupancy.
+Parkshore offers a traditional plan (0% refund after 36 months occupancy).
+Traditional plans provide a lower Entrance Fee and provide a 90-day trial period.
+After the 90-day trial period, the Entrance Fee is amortized during the first 36 months of occupancy.
 For additional questions, and details, please schedule a visit/tour or call.

 What are the qualifications for living at Parkshore?

 Residents must be 62 years of age and be able to meet the financial and health requirements as outlined in the Independent Living Residency Agreement.
-Health history, a cognitive test and your latest physical (not more than 3 months prior) are required with 10% Reservation deposit.
+Health History, a cognitive test and your latest physical (not more than 3 months prior) are required with a 10% Reservation deposit.
+Financial information is also required as part of the assessment process, forms will be provided.

 Are pets allowed?